SEU-CT-Recon/crip/README.md

 - `crip.preprocess` for data pre-processing.
 - `crip.shared` for other common operations.
 - `crip.lowdose` for Low-Dose researches.
-- `crip.mangoct` for mangoct reconstruction tool package integration.
+- `crip.mangoct` for [mangoct](https://github.com/CandleHouse/mandoct) reconstruction tool package integration.
+- `crip.metric` for metrics computation.
+- `crip.paplot` for figure drawing.

 crip is still under development.
 More features will be added in the future.
 And contributions are strongly welcomed.